cryptovaibhav/superApp/README.md

 5. We couldn't host of version of it in time due to the challenges with Okta & Solana integraton at the RPC level
 6. Also, couldn't make the Exa Protocol link to serve the static pages due to some challenges which couldn't be resolved in time.

+We have been able to successfully run the full flow through Solana CLI but due to the integration issues, it couldn't be completed in time from UI side.

 I would love to build further on this project in the coming weeks.

 Here are some screenshots from the project -